ashishT1712/CNN-Fruits-Classifier/README.md

 4. Number of classes: 60 (fruits).
 5. Image size: 100x100 pixels.

+# Data location
+Dataset can be downloaded from (https://www.kaggle.com/moltean/fruits)

 # Convolution Neural Network
 A CNN is comprised of one or more convolutional layers and then followed by one or more fully connected layers as in a standard multilayer neural network
 1. Convolution